Features On Demand

 /source option to tell Windows where to find the FOD installation files.
 The

-/source could be a FOD repository or a mounted FOD ISO.
+/source could be a FOD repository or a mounted Language and Optional features ISO.
 You can use multiple

 /source arguments in a command.

 If you're adding a FOD to an online image,

 /add-capability downloads features from Windows Update and adds them to the image.
 If you don't want to install from Windows Update, you can use